 Dr. Dana Anaby

-Dana is an Assistant Professor at the School of Physical and Occupational Therapy at McGill University.
+Dana is an Associate Professor at the School of Physical and Occupational Therapy at McGill University.
 She holds a PhD in Rehabilitation Sciences from the University of British Columbia and Post-Doctoral training at CanChild.
 Her research focuses on participation and well-being of children and youth with physical disabilities, in particular leisure participation.
-Her studies involve the effect of the environment (physical, social and institutional) on leisure participation, as well as the testing of intervention plans to enhance community engagement.
+Her studies involve the effect of the environment (physical, social and institutional) on participation, as well as the development and testing of intervention plans to enhance community engagement such as the Pathways and Resources for Engagement and Participation (PREP).
 She is also involved in Knowledge Translation activities promoting the notion of participation in the clinical setting.
 Dana's ultimate goal is to contribute to the inclusion of children and youth living with disabilities and to promote participation-based practices and communities.

 Areas of Focus